Challenges of Deploying BizTalk Server Solutions

 To accomplish that:

-- Sign in to Azure DevOps Portal (https://app.vsaex.visualstudio.com/) using your work or school account.
+- Sign in to the Azure DevOps Portal (https://app.vsaex.visualstudio.com/) using your work or school account.

 - If you do not have an account, select Create new account, and enter a name.
-To manage your code, choose your personal preference between Git or Team Foundation Version Control.
-When finished, your new account is created, you will be able to access Azure DevOps Portal.
+To manage your code, choose your preferred version control system: Git or Team Foundation Version Control.
+When finished, your new account is created, and you will be able to access the Azure DevOps Portal.

 - Select your DevOps organization and then click the top second right-side corner icon – User settings – and select User settings > Personal access tokens.

-- The Personal Access Tokens page will be presented a list of all existing personal access tokens.
+- The Personal Access Tokens page will present a list of all existing personal access tokens.

 - If you don’t have an existing PAT for your agent, select Add, and on the Create a new personal access token page, enter the following configuration: